KevinStock/fcc-personal-portfolio-webpage/README.md

 There are many great portfolio templates out there, but for this challenge, you'll need to build a portfolio page yourself.
 Using Bootstrap will make this much easier for you.

-Note that CodePen.io overrides the Window.open() function, so if you want to open windows using jQuery, you will need to target invisible anchor elements like this one: '<a target="_blank">'.
+Note that CodePen.io overrides the Window.open() function, so if you want to open windows using jQuery, you will need to target invisible anchor elements like this one: <a target="_blank'>.

 Remember to use Read-Search-Ask if you get stuck.